I - II, III - IVRegister here

 This course aims to familiarise students with the concept of steady, daily process and incremental changes.
-The course introduces wellbeing, mindfulness, design-thinking themes and topics that support and encourage students to manifest ideas.
+The course introduces psychological capital, time-management, mindfulness, design-thinking themes, goal setting, and other topics that support and encourage students to manifest ideas.

 We are often told to be flexible and adaptive, to be creative and innovative.
 However, the ability to either adapt or ideate requires a massive set of skills that can take years to build.
 One has to know their ambitions, strengths, weaknesses, values, and goals.
 Additionally, one has to be in good health and strength with an open mind, to be able to see what’s important and filter out the irrelevant.
 Simply speaking, it all comes to daily behavioral patterns that are in line with our goals and values.

 – Student feedback

 The course is open for all Aalto students, so whether you’re working on your Bachelor’s, Master’s or Ph.D., sign up for some new habits and better wellbeing!
 (Doctoral students, note that you won’t be able to include these course credits in your degree.
 However, you are more than welcome to join us on this journey.)

 – Student feedback